 - Have an active Harvard ID number (HUID).
 The Registrar’s Office will notify you by email when your HUID is assigned and active each term (generally one business day after you register for courses).

 - Comply with Harvard University’s COVID-19 immunization policy.
-Visit the COVID-19 Updates page for details.
+Visit the Immunization Requirements page or details.
 Only students who have been verified as compliant for the current term are eligible to obtain an ID card.

 - Visit the Campus Service Center in person during business hours.
 Cards cannot be mailed or distributed to third parties.